GalaRenee/Campus-Algorithm-Assistant/README.md

 - Explanation of why each has its complexity
 - Practical performance guidelines
 P vs NP:
-- Comprehensive explanation of P and NP clases
+- Comprehensive explanation of P and NP classes
 - NP-Complete and NP-Hard problems
 - Real-world implications
 - Connection to TCAA algorithms